jeromerg/NCase/README.md

 }
 ```

-Now, you can generate all combinations between a set of bank and the set of cards, as following:
+Now, you can define all combinations between a set of bank and the set of cards, as following:

 ```C#
 IProd cardsAndBanks = builder.CreateSet<IProd>("cardsAndBank");